Ultimate Tennis Showdown

-The Ultimate Tennis Showdown (UTS) is an international individual tennis league first played in 2020.
-The competition was organized by tennis coach Patrick Mouratoglou, and Alex Popyrin — entrepreneur and father of Alexei Popyrin, in response to the disruption of the tennis season due to the COVID-19 pandemic.
+The Ultimate Tennis Showdown (UTS) is an international individual tennis league that was founded in 2020.
+The competition was organised by tennis coach Patrick Mouratoglou and businessman Alex Popyrin, father of professional tennis player Alexei Popyrin.
+Originally created as a response to the disruption of the professional tennis season due to the COVID-19 pandemic, the UTS has since taken place every year except in 2022.